kap14275819/Professional-Practices/README.md

 ## Effective CPD
 #### Whichever form your CPD takes, evidence shows that the most effective CPD is that which is:
-#### • Personalised – ie built on your identified needs and requirements rather than a ‘one size fits all’ approach.
+#### • Personalised – i.e. built on your identified needs and requirements rather than a ‘one size fits all’ approach.
 #### • Relevant – relates to your teaching theory and/or subject specialism and the needs of your learners.
 #### • Sustained – New skills and ideas need time to take hold; experimentation and refinement is the best way to embed new ideas into your classroom practice.
 #### • Supported – by coaching or mentoring from experienced colleagues, either from within or from outside your school.